“The Polymerase chain reaction is an in vitro DNA synthesis method in which DNA is amplified using the Taq DNA polymerase enzyme.”

 - TIme: 45 Sec

-After the binding of the primer, its time to expand the DNA strand.
-Here in extension step the Taq DNA polymerase comes in action and adds dNTPs to the growing DNA strand.
+After the binding of the primer, it’s time to expand the DNA strand.
+Here in the extension step the Taq DNA polymerase comes into action and adds dNTPs to the DNA strand.
 The temperature for the extension is 72ºC for 45 seconds.

 Time-duration for PCR: